Sammi-Husky/BrawlModules/README.md

-# BrawlStageModule
+# BrawlModule
 Experimental C++ reimplementation of Super Smash Bros.
-Brawl stage module (.rel) files
+Brawl module (.rel) files.

+This project is primarily aimed at **functional reimplementations** of the modules, not 1:1 binary matches.
+While some of the files built by this repo may be 1:1 binary matches, that is not the goal or a priority for this project.

 ## Requirements ##
  - DevkitPro